nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listm` followed by `deletem 2` deletes the 2nd meeting in the address book.
+* `listm` followed by `deletem 2` deletes the 2nd meeting in the results of the `listm` command.
 * `findm Project` followed by `deletem 1` deletes the 1st meeting in the results of the `findm` command.

 ### Viewing detailed meeting information : `viewm`

-Views detailed information of a meeting in the address book.
+Views detailed information of a meeting in OutBook.

 Format: `viewm INDEX`